-The ritual of tea is such an enjoyable experience that I missed in my first week of isolation.
+The ritual of tea is such an enjoyable experience that I missed tea.
 Tea is so soothing to the soul in times of stress and uncertainty.
 Often during the first days of lockdown, I felt that If I could just make myself a cup of tea I would be able to cope.

 We are all living in unprecedented times that have brought major disruption to our lives and a degree of panic, and confusion across the world.
 Also, we may feel anxiety on many levels in regards to our health, our friends, family and our financial security.